ON RECLAIMED WOOD

 Vintage or second growth woods were planted after these old growth woods were felled, and are typically found in post-1920’s buildings.
 These trees generally grew faster, and were cut down in a shorter period of time.
 As a result, the wood has a broader grain (8-12 growth rings per inch), and a somewhat paler color.
 All these woods are salvaged from dismantled factories, warehouses, old houses and other structures.

 There can be substantial quality difference between antique wood products from different sources.
 Is the wood kiln dried?
 What are the grading standards?
 What is the quality of the milling equipment?
 How much experience does the company have in milling antique woods?
 Can they provide samples that are representative of the product that will be delivered?
 There are many questions to ask that will help ensure that you receive the best possible value and quality.
 Antique woods are the foundation of a home and a statement about your values to future generations – this choice is often only made once in a lifetime.

 Antique heart pine does not come from standing trees.
-All of the few remaining original-growth trees—trees old enough to produce mostly heartwood—are protected, as they should be.
-Most commercially available heart pine will probably be gone in about 10 years.
-There are only so many old warehouses and only so many logs at the bottom of the river.
-When those are gone- that’s it.
-Because there are only two sources for original-growth heart pine, there is a tremendous amount of work that goes into the salvaging and recovering of this precious resource.
-Thus, the process to locate and mill this limited treasure requires more labor and time.
+Most of the few remaining original-growth trees—trees old enough to produce mostly heartwood—are protected.
+There are only so many old warehouses remaining and only so many old growth logs at the bottom of the river.
+Because there are only two sources for original-growth heart pine, there is a tremendous amount of work that goes into salvaging and re-manufacturing this material.